nubolab-ffwd/svelte-fluent/docs-site/src/routes/docs/getting-started/+page.svelte.md

 npm install --save jsdom
 ```

-| Note: the `jsdom` dependency is for the server-side rendering of the <ReferenceLink name="Overlay" /> component.
+| Note: the `jsdom` dependency is used for the server-side rendering of the <ReferenceLink name="Localized" /> component.
 It will not increase your frontend bundle size.

 ## Configure bundler

+**This step is optional**, but recommended for a better developer experience.

-You need to add the `svelte-fluent` plugin to your bundler configuration for all features to work.
+You can add the `svelte-fluent` plugin to your bundler configuration.
 Currently vite and rollup are supported.

-The plugin serves 2 functions:

-- It provides SSR support for the Overlay component.
-- It allows you to import `.ftl` files via `import resources from 'path/to/messages.ftl'`, directly providing you a `FluentResource` instance instead of having to constructing your own from a string imported via Vite's `?raw` syntax.
+The plugin allows you to import `.ftl` files directly, providing you a `FluentResource` instance instead of having to construct your own from a string imported via Vite's `?raw` syntax.

 ### SvelteKit